ms3452/2D-waveguide-demo-code/README.md

 The code is intentionally kept minimal, focusing on the essential elements of such devices:
 - Solving a unidirectional wave equation
 - Using either user-defined or inverse-designed refractive index distributions
-- Implemented in *PyTorch* for GPU- and autodifferentiation-support
+- Implemented in *PyTorch* for GPU- and auto-differentiation-support
 - Integration with *Physics-Aware-Training* to emulate experiments which are not differentiable

 However, it is not a full reference implementation of the code we used in experiment, which may instead be found in the associated [Zenodo](https://doi.org/10.5281/zenodo.10775721).